Bastarnae: Ethno-linguistic affiliation

 Scholars hold divergent theories about the ethnicity of the Bastarnae.
-One view, following what appears to be the most authoritative view among earliest scholars, is that they spoke a Celtic language.
+One view, implied by some of the earliest reports, is that they spoke a Celtic language.
+The only explicit description of their language, was a much later remark by Tacitus, who said they spoke a language like the Germanic peoples.
 However others hold that they were Scythian/Germanic, or mixed Germanic/Sarmatian.
 A fringe theory is that they were Proto-Slavic.
 Shchukin argues that the ethnicity of the Bastarnae was unique and rather than trying to label them as Celtic, Germanic or Sarmatian, it should be accepted that the "Basternae were the Basternae".
 Batty argues that assigning an "ethnicity" to the Bastarnae is meaningless; as in the context of the Iron Age Pontic-Danubian region, with its multiple overlapping peoples and languages, ethnicity was a very fluid concept, which changed rapidly and frequently, according to socio-political vicissitudes.
 That was especially true of the Bastarnae, who are attested over a relatively-vast area.
+The Bastarnae maintained a separate name until ca. 300 AD, probably implying retention of their distinctive ethno-linguistic heritage up to that time.